Arena-Lite: Efficient and Reliable Large Language Model Evaluation via Tournament-Based Direct Comparisons: Appendix

 \subsection{Machine Requirements for Experiments}

-All the experiments we performed are conducted by querying API and post-processing those, which does not require GPU machine locally.
+Except the part we inferenced open-weight models such as \texttt{Llama, Qwen} and \texttt{Gemma}, our experiments are mostly do not require GPU usage.
+Inference are done on one A100 GPU, but T4 would be enough for reproducing our experiments.
+Otherwise, our experiments require querying API and post-processing those with CPU.
 Experiments could be run on personal desktops.
 The lowest specification of the machine we deployed had \texttt{i5-8400 CPU}, 16 GiB RAM.